OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-09.md

 ## Acts 9:25

-But his disciples took him by night and let him down through an opening in the wall, lowering him in a basket.
+However, his followers took him by night and let him down through an opening in the wall, lowering him in a basket.

 ---